Cream of Broccoli Soup

 - Pour the cashew mixture over the veggies and add the remaining 2 cups of water to the pot.
 Bring the soup to a boil, stirring often to prevent burning.
 Once boiling, reduce to a medium-high heat and cook for several minutes, stirring often.
 After about 5-8 minutes, reduce the heat to a low simmer.
 Place a lid on the pot, and allow the soup to simmer for about 15-20 more minutes, stirring occasionally.

 - Once the soup is ready, allow it to cool to desired temperature.
 Add black pepper to taste.
-Serve with roasted chickpeas for extra crunch and a protein-punch.
+Optional to add in nutritional yeast.
+Serve with roasted chickpeas for extra crunch.

 - *To make roasted chickpeas at home, preheat the oven to 350F.
 Take 1.5 cups of cooked chickpeas (if using canned, drain and rinse off the liquid) and place them on a pan.
 Place the chickpeas in the oven for about 30 minutes, stir the chickpeas at about 10-15 minutes to keep from burning.
 Cook until chickpeas reach desired texture.